darreni/GenomicDiversity.jl/README.md

-These input files were produced by an analysis pipeline that took genotyping-by-sequencing (GBS) reads, mapped them to a reference genome, identified single nucleotide polymorphisms (SNPs), called genotypes of individuals, and outputted the information in three files:
+These input files were produced by an analysis pipeline that took genotyping-by-sequencing (GBS) reads, mapped them to a reference genome, identified single nucleotide polymorphisms (SNPs), called genotypes of individuals, and output the information in three files:
 * a genotype file containing a matrix of genotypes (rows representing individuals and columns representing loci), where 0 represents homozygous reference, 1 represents heterozygous, 2 represents homozygous alternate, and -1 represents missing data
 * a `.indv` file containing individual identifiers (corresponding to rows of the genotype matrix)
 * a `.pos` file providing the locations of loci in the genome (with rows representing loci, column 1 indicating the scaffold, and column 2 indicating the position along that scaffold)